F&M Stories

 The class is one of F&M’s Connections Seminars, which students take during their first semester on campus to introduce them to the academic life of F&M. These classes also are taught in the students’ College House, demonstrating F&M’s commitment to living-learning spaces.

-“A Hands-On History of Biology,” taught by adjunct Assistant Professor of Public Health Nicholas Bonneau in the Roschel College House Seminar Room, encourages students to explore campus and Lancaster in addition to learning about the history of science.
+“A Hands-On History of Biology,” taught by Visiting Scholar in Public Health Nicholas Bonneau in the Roschel College House Seminar Room, encourages students to explore campus and Lancaster in addition to learning about the history of science.

 Through lab assignments, students reenact famous scientific experiments that lead to key breakthroughs—like growing their own pea plants to get a firsthand understanding of Gregor Mendel’s genetics research.
 Their weekly fieldwork often involves observing the natural environment around campus, or visiting off-campus locations like the North Museum of Nature & Science.